 The Cave Dinner

 We set off after dark in a small boat convoy.
 Our destination was Thien Cahn Son Cave.
-The giant stone cliff face loomed out of the dark waters – it was alluring and mysterious, framed against a big dark moonless sky.
+The giant stone cliff face loomed out of the dark waters – it was alluring and mysterious, framed against a big, dark, moonless sky.
 As we got closer, a line of small torch flame markers came into view.
 The parade of lights wound up and around the sheer pinnacle island and then disappeared into what could only be the entrance to the cave.

 Soft Vietnamese music echoed in acoustic harmony with wine glasses sparkling, a white starched tablecloth, shiny porcelain dinner plates and the final touch – a sprinkling of red rose petals.
 All were delighted at this very special and unique dinner setting.